Hypick122/BetterShotgun/README.md

 </details>

+## Recommended Mods

+- NutcrackerFixes
+- LCAmmoCheck (this mod is better than the built-in AmmoCheckAnimation)

 ## Contributing

 If you have an idea for a mod or find a problem, you can open an [issue](https://github.com/Hypick122/BetterShotgun/issues) or [pull request](https://github.com/Hypick122/BetterShotgun/pulls) on Github.